carpentries-incubator/study-groups/_episodes/00-introduction.md

 ## Roles

+Every weekly discussion session will have a Discussion Lead, a Notetaker and one or more Group Facilitators.
+The roles of the Discussion Lead and the Notetaker will rotate weekly between group participants.

-### Discussion Lead
+### Discussion Lead (role rotates weekly)
-Discussion Lead is responsible for leading the group through a discussion of the reading material for this session.
+The Facilitator is responsible for leading the group through a discussion of the reading material for this session.
 They should ensure every group member has an equal opportunity to contribute to the discussion, and that the discussion is completed in a timely manner.